Philippines: Economy

 The Philippines is a net importer, and a debtor nation.
 As of 2020, the country's main export markets were China, the United States, Japan, Hong Kong, and Singapore; primary exports included integrated circuits, office machinery and parts, electrical transformers, insulated wiring, and semiconductors.
 Its primary import markets that year were China, Japan, South Korea, the United States, and Indonesia.
 Major export crops include coconuts, bananas, and pineapples; it is the world's largest producer of abaca, and was the world's second biggest exporter of nickel ore in 2022, as well as the biggest exporter of gold-clad metals and the biggest importer of copra in 2020.

-With an average annual growth rate of six to seven percent since around 2010, the Philippines has emerged as one of the world's fastest-growing economies, driven primarily by its increasing reliance on the service sector.
-Regional development is uneven, however, with Manila (in particular) gaining most of the new economic growth.
-Remittances from overseas Filipinos contribute significantly to the country's economy; they reached a record in 2023, accounting for 8.5 percent of GDP.
-The Philippines is the world's primary business process outsourcing (BPO) center.
-About 1.3 million Filipinos work in the BPO sector, primarily in customer service.

-Filipinos planting rice.
-Agriculture employed 24 percent of the Filipino workforce as of 2022.